Machig Labdrön: Motherhood

 Early in her life, Machig Labdron spent time living primarily in monasteries before cutting attachments to certain places.
 She was a vajrayana practitioner and realized when she met Topa Bhadra.
 After their initial union, she and her consort had children which became students and Chod lineage holders.

 The exact number of children might be debated.
 In some sources, her three sons were Nyingpo Drubpa, Drubchung, and Yangdrub.
 Her two daughters were Kongcham and Lacham.
 In Sara Harding's translations, an elder son was named Drubpa, and another was named Kongpo Kyab or Drupse, while the youngest child and daughter was Drub Chungma.

 Machig Labdron's son Drupse became the monk Tonyon Samdrup (thod-smyon bsam-grub), one of her main successors and a propagator of the Chod lineage.
 He took monk's vows at the age of 15 from Dampa Sangye after moving to Red House where Machig Labdron's seat was located.
 Tonyon Samdrup was known as the "Snowman of Shampogang" and began the tradition of black hat-wearing Chod practitioners named "Gangpa".

 One of her sons started out as a thief.
-Machig Labdron was eventually able to bring him to the Dharma and became his teacher: "You may think that Gods are the one's who give you benefits, and Demons cause damage; but it may be the other way round.
+Machig Labdron was eventually able to bring him to the Dharma and became his teacher: "You may think that Gods are the ones who give you benefits, and Demons cause damage; but it may be the other way round.
 Those who cause pain teach you to be patient, and those who give you presents may keep you from practising the Dharma.
 So it depends on their effect on you if they are Gods or Demons," she said.

 At the age of 35, prophesies continued to actualize.
 Machig Labdron showed signs of weariness of cyclic existence, and traveled to see Sonam Lama, Lama Drupa, and Padampa Sanggye.
 During those visits, she received teachings and empowerments, and prophesies about a move to the Copper Mountain in central Tibet.
 She also restrengthened her commitments by taking, or re-taking, lay vows and bodisattva vows.